scyv/meteor-scoop-bucket/README.md

 This is a scoop (https://scoop.sh) bucket for the installation of meteor (https://meteor.com).

+# !!
+DO NOT USE UNTIL ISSUE #1 HAS BEEN SOLVED !!

 Use it as follows:

 1. Add the bucket